 Sushi

-Make an easy batch of sushi when you make butternut squash soup.
+An easy batch of sushi is a great option to eat with soup.
 It is a pairing you may not have considered.
 But once you serve them together, you will be hooked.

 Charcuterie Board

 Soup for dinner?
 Try serving a charcuterie board along side it.
-It's a little different, but you will like it.
+It's a little different, but you may find it becomes one of the most popular side dishes in your kitchen.

 Throw together some cured meat, crunchy crackers, and soft cheese for an unforgettable soup pairing.